 Study Grant Services

-Study Grant Services of Oulu University of Applied Sciences will guide and advice students who receive financial aid for students.
+Study Grant Services of Oulu University of Applied Sciences will give general guidance for students who receive financial aid.

 Kotkantie Campus (Kotkantie 1, 90250 Oulu), F-wing, Student Services

 opintotuki#oamk.fi (korvaa # -> @) / tel.
 020 611 0214

 Note!
 Questions regarding the eligibility for financial aid for students should direct to Kela (tel.
 020 634 2550 / 020 634 0200).

 The number of financial aid months you can use for your studies is limited and depends on the extent of your degree programme and when you began your first course of higher education study.
 You can normally get 9 months of financial aid per academic year.
 The months of aid are usually September to May.
 If you wish to have financial aid for summer months, you have to apply it separately.

 Make sure that your remaining financial aid months will last until you will graduate.
 More information »

 If you fall ill and cannot study, you can apply for a sickness allowance.
 If the length of your period of illness is not known or if you know that it will be longer than two months, you should claim sickness allowance.
 If you are paid a sickness allowance, you can still continue your studies to a certain extent.
 More information »

 In order to get financial aid, you must make satisfactory progress with your studies.
 You must complete